 As for operation, the mailbox cluster lights can operate all night, dusk to dawn, or for a certain number of hours after dusk.
 We have even installed lights that use a motion sensor to only have the lights come on when motion is detected.
 These operation options allow for a customized system to be designed based on the project needs and to reduce the size of the solar power and battery when available since the time needed to run the light determines the size system needed for the project.

-Subdivision mailbox solar lighting not only shows the development's green initiative, but also provides cost savings by not having to pay for electric at the site while benefiting from renewable energy and tax savings from installing solar power for lighting.
+Using a solar lighting system for their remote building structures not only shows the development’s green initiative but also provides cost savings by not having to pay for electricity at a site.
+The use of this technology benefits from renewable energy and tax savings from installing solar power for lighting.
 The solar lighting systems also provide safety and security to residences at night when they are checking their mail.

-Solar lighting for subdivision mailboxes does not always need to be installed during development.
-The solar lighting system does not need any additional wiring or trenching and can be installed many years after the main structure has been put in place.
-Instead all that is needed is the fixture, solar power system, and mounting hardware to be installed directly on the structure and let the sun do the rest of the work.
+These solar building structure lighting projects do not need to be installed during the development phase and are usually installed as an afterthought to lighting.
+The system is self-contained and no additional wiring or trenching is needed.
+These systems can be installed many years after the main structure has been put in place in most cases.
+Instead, all that is needed is the fixture, solar power system, and mounting hardware to be installed directly on the structure and let the sun do the rest of the work.

 So next time you see a need for a light for your mailbox cluster area, and you don’t want to disturb your landscape or bring in traditional electricity, look at using a solar lighting system.
 You may be surprised at how affordable a commercially designed system is compared to trenching and running power.